 Under new business the following items were discussed and motions presented.

 The board discussed the fall 2016 forum and how VEMA will be involved.
-It is most likely that the fall forum will be from 12:00 noon one day to the next.
+It is most likely that the fall forum will be from 12:00 / noon one day to noon on the next day.
 It was noted that VDEM will most likely change their policy on the 50 mile radius for covering the cost of attendees’ hotel rooms.
 The board additionally discussed new member recruitment programs and decided that the executive officers and regional representatives will personally reach out to these individuals and invite them to re-join VEMA.
 Finally it was discussed about recording the opening and closing sessions of VEMS.
 The general consensus was to attempt to record the presentation for playback at another time if the speakers are agreeable.

 Motion Foresman/Taylor to enter into a Memorandum of Understanding with Columbia Southern with the caveat that any VEMA promotion list that Columbia Southern may not be a regionally accredited program.
 Motion passed unanimously.